MicroClub-USTHB/Hacktoberfest-2k20/README.md

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source-175x29.png?v=103)](https://github.com/ellerbrock/open-source-badges/)

+### TL;DR: Register to the Hacktoberfest challenge, make 4 vaild Pull requests (PRs) on public repos on GitHub during the month of October and win a Limited Edition T-Shirt or have a Tree planted!

 ## Micro Club does Hacktoberfest!
 (MC's 3rd Edition)
 Hello there, we are Micro Club, a computer science student club at USTHB and we're taking part in Hacktoberfest for our 3rd consicutive year!